-Gout is a chronic condition.
-A flare-up of symptoms can last a few days if a person gets treatment and up to a couple of weeks if they do not.
+A flare-up of gout symptoms can last a few days with proper treatment and up to a couple of weeks if left untreated.

 Gout is an inflammatory disease that causes flare-ups of symptoms that come and go.
 The time between flare-ups varies depending on the person and their response to treatment.